-The links on the left are resources to support discussions with diversity representatives from faculty search committees upon the initiation of the search.
+The links on the left and below are resources to support faculty search committees upon the initiation of the search.

 Resources for generating diverse and inclusive candidate pools

 Guidelines on what to ask and what not to ask

 A decision not to hire someone cannot be based on the “proteted characteristics” of sex, sexual orientation, gender identity or expression, race, color, national or ethnic origin, religion, age, disability, status as a special disabled veteran, veteran of the Vietnam era or other covered veteran, or membership in any other protected classes as set forth in Connecticut and federal law.
 It is a best practice not to ask questions about any of these categories to candidates at any stage of a search.
 For guidelines on questions not to ask and questions that can be asked, click here.